About the Department

 Anthropology, the study of humankind in all times and places, helps students to understand the origins of the world’s peoples and cultures, to live more effectively in our own communities and to prepare for tomorrow’s career challenges.
-The undergraduate and graduate degrees in anthropology prepare students for work in a wide range of fields, including law, social services, medicine, business, folklore, education, museums, and cultural and natural resources management.
-Majors receive firm grounding in traditional subdisciplines, including archaeology, physical anthropology and sociocultural anthropology, preparing students for advanced work in the field.
-The department’s Careers in Anthropology Mentoring Program helps students prepare for postgraduate careers.
+The undergraduate and graduate degrees in anthropology prepare students for work in a wide range of fields, including law, social services, healthcare, business, engineering, media, folklore, education, museums, and cultural and natural resources management.
+Majors receive firm grounding in traditional subdisciplines, including archaeology, biological anthropology and sociocultural anthropology, preparing students for advanced work in the field.

 The Honors Program leads to a B.A. degree in Anthropology with Honors and provides the student with an opportunity to engage in research under the supervision of an individual faculty member.